“The Fighting Drives Me Crazy!”

 The nice thing about teaching this skill is that as your children get older, you will be able to trust in their ability to resolve conflicts without your help.
 What an empowering message you send when you say you believe they can work it out!

 Separate children when safety is at risk.

 And most importantly, when you feel safety is being jeopardized, separate the children.
-Your job as a parent, first and foremost, is to keep your children safe, even if that means protecting them from each other.
+First and foremost, your job as a parent is to keep your children safe, even if that means protecting them from each other.
 Once you have done that, you can go back to explore the problem and find healthier options for handling their anger.